pdefusco/Using_CML_MLFlow/README.md

 ![alt text](img/mlflow_step28.png)

 Enter the following dictionary in the ```Example Input``` section.
 Feel free to choose a name of your liking.
-The smallest available resource profile will suffice.
+A small Resource Profile with 1 vCPU / 2 GiB Mem will suffice.
 Deploy the model.

 ```
 {